omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

   <img width="512" alt="Matching Engine" src="imgs/Matching-Engine.png">
 </p>

-1. When recieves an order A from obd 1, tracker searches its local orderbook database for matching.
+1. When receiving an order A from obd 1, the tracker searches its local order book database for matching.
-2. If can not find matching orders, it seeks its neightbors in DHT network for order A.
+2. If can not find matching orders, it seeks its neighbors in the DHT network for order A.
-3. If the tracker collects matching orders that can (partially) fill the order A, it pushes the nodes addresses and matching orders to obd 1.
+3. If the tracker collects matching orders that can (partially) fill the order A, it pushes the node's addresses and matching orders to obd 1.
-4. obd 1, 3 and 4 check price via an oracle.
+4. obd 1, 3, and 4 check price via an oracle.
 If the price gap is found to exceed the predefined threshold, the transaction is rejected.
 5. obd 1 Processes atomic swaps to obd 3 and 4.
-6. The remaining of the order will be saved in the tracker's local orderbook database, waiting for further deals.
+6. The remaining of the order will be saved in the tracker's local order book database, waiting for further deals.

 ### example for matching orders